 Rajabu lives with his father and his mother.
+At home, duties include carrying water, teaching others and caring for children.
 His father is sometimes employed as a seller in the market and his mother is sometimes employed as a seller in the market.
-Rajabu works at home carrying water, teaching others and caring for children.
 There are 3 children in the family.

-Your love and support will help Rajabu to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Rajabu in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Rajabu lives in the mountainous community of Mianzini, home to approximately 500,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic groups are Waarusha, Wachagga and Meru.
 The most commonly spoken language is Swahili.

 The regional diet consists of maize, beans and bananas.
 Common health problems in this area include malnutrition, malaria and HIV/AIDS.
 Most adults in Mianzini are unemployed but some work as street vendors and earn the equivalent of $8 per month.
 This community needs alcohol rehabilitation programs, vocational schools and employment opportunities.